 First Data Field

 This gorgeous grass field is home to professionals and rookies alike, as the New York Mets train here during the spring.
 The High-A St. Lucie Mets and Gulf Coast Mets rookie teams take to the field during their respective seasons.
 First Data seats 7,160 people.
-Sterling Facility Services operates three full-service food and beverage stands.
+Sterling Facility Services operates multiple full-service food and beverage stands.
 Free parking is available onsite.

 US Sailing Center of Martin County